 Ice cave season is generally between November and March.
 But, if the conditions allow, one natural ice cave is accessible year-round near Katla volcano.
 While the interior of this naturally-formed cave is not blue, it will still allow summer visitors to visit an ice cave.

-11. Ride in a super jeep
+11. Ride in a Super Jeep

 When you think of Iceland, one of the first thoughts to come to mind is probably not monster trucks.
 But, super jeeps, with their oversized tires, have been steadily becoming more popular in the country as they are the best way to drive safely in snowy, icy winter conditions.